Changes to the Android SDK Tooling

 There is a new program called avdmanager in the tools/bin folder of your Android SDK.
 This tool is used to maintain the AVD's for the Google Android Emulator.
-You can find out more on the basic usage of this tooling here:
+For more information about using this tool, see avdmanager.

 You can downgrade your Android SDK Tools version by installing a previous version of the Android SDK from the Android Developer website.